peterjc/thapbi-pict/docs/worked_example.rst

     >af3654932ad7a06c5f4af3c738706c76_114 phytophthora_its1
     CCACACCTAAAAAAACTTTCCACGTGAACCGTATCAACCCCTATAATTTGGGGGCTTGCTCGGCGGCGTGCGTGCTGGCCTGTAATGGGTCGGCGTGCTGCTGCTGGGCGGGCTCTATCATGGGCGAGCGTTTGGGCTTCGGCTCGAGCTAGTAGCTATCAATTTTAAACCCTTTCTTAAATACTGAACATACT

-We see this sample had eight unique sequences accepted, the most common had MD5 checksum ``a559aa4d00a28f11b83012e762391259`` and was seen in 2303 reads, and matched the ITS1 HMM.
+We see this sample had eight unique sequences accepted, all matching the ITS1 HMM (happily none matching the synthetic controls).
+The most common had MD5 checksum ``a559aa4d00a28f11b83012e762391259`` and was seen in 2303 reads.

-You could easily find out which other samples had this unique sequence using the command line searching tool ``grep`` as follows:
+You could easily find out which other samples had this unique sequence using the command line search tool ``grep`` as follows:

 .. code: console